dbarashev-jetbrains/aads-2026-external-memory/README.md

 ```

 * You can compare your implementation and the default "slow" implementation using `run-sort-merge-join-benchmark.sh` shell script.
 If your implementation is efficient, it will run approximately 100 times faster than the slow one.

+## GitHub action

+There is a GitHub action that runs the unit tests and the benchmark.
+It will check your pull requests and will turn the green light if your implementation is likely to be correct.